ALONG THE MIGHTY SHORES OF THE SOVIET MEDITERRANEAN

 End of the tour.

-The price includes: double/twin room accommodation (breakfast included; single supplement: 20 euros/night), private transport in the region (minivan and/or jeep), one-way ferry ticket from Odessa to Batumi, entrance fees to the attractions listed in the itinerary, guiding and translation service.
+The price includes: double/twin room accommodation (breakfast included; single supplement: 20 euros/night), private transport in the region (minivan and/or jeep), entrance fees to the attractions listed in the itinerary, guiding and translation service.

 The price does not include: international flights and any other flight not explicitly included in the tour price and itinerary, meals, drinks and tips, transport to and from the airport of arrival/departure (35 euros/ride), visas if required, entrance fees to attractions not listed in the itinerary, insurance.

 The route of this tour has been carefully designed after several research trips in the region.
 It is, however, always possible to slightly modify the itinerary according to the needs and the suggestions of the participants.
 Our motto is flexibility.
-It is also possible to make the tour the other way around, starting from Bulgaria and finishing in Romania.
+It is also possible to make the tour the other way around, starting from Ukraine and finishing in Bulgaria.